Apinizer CI/CD Integration with GitHub Actions and Jenkins

 Stage 2: Health Check

-The health endpoint is checked to verify that the API has been deployed successfully.
-This step is critical to ensure the API is up and running before deploying to Apinizer.
-The API_HEALTH_ENDPOINT variable specifies the health check endpoint of the application being deployed.
-This address is specific to your application; for example:
+The health endpoint is checked to verify that the API was deployed successfully.
+This step is critical to ensure the API is running before deploying to Apinizer.

 If your application uses a different health check endpoint, update the API_HEALTH_ENDPOINT variable accordingly.